 The murder case shocked a small town and made headlines around the nation — and the man accused of killing her, Quinton Tellis, ended in a hung jury last fall.

-Legal analyst Beth Karas, who worked in the New York District Attorney's office and appears in the upcoming Oxygen documentary Unspeakable Crime: The Killing of Jessica Chambers, spoke to CrimeFeed about the case.
+Legal analyst Beth Karas, who worked in the New York District Attorney's office, spoke to Crimefeed about the case.

 Race and the "Missing White Woman Syndrome"